-Disney has announced “Star View Station” DVC member lounge will debut in 2023.
-In this post, we’ll share the official announcement and concept art for this in-park location at Disneyland; plus, why it’s likely being added, what it means for a Tomorrowland overhaul, and more.
-Let’s start with the official details from Disney.
+“Star View Station” is a new Disney Vacation Club member lounge coming to Tomorrowland at Disneyland.
+This post shares the official opening date, details, and concept art for this in-park location.
+Plus, why it’s likely being added, what it means for a Tomorrowland overhaul, and more.
+(Updated March 30, 2023.)

 Exclusive Member spaces have long been part of what Disney Vacation Club proudly calls “Membership Magic.”
 From the Top of the World Lounge, which recently reopened with villainous new offerings atop Bay Lake Tower at Disney’s Contemporary Resort, to the colorful Member Lounge perfectly perched in the iconic glass pyramid of the Imagination! pavilion at EPCOT, these exclusive enclaves are among Disney Vacation Club Members’ favorite places at Walt Disney World Resort.